-In coins, PCCG competes with Numismatic Guaranty (NGC), Indepedent Coin Grading (ICG) and ANACS.
+PCCG competes with Numismatic Guaranty (NGC), Independent Coin Grading (ICG), and ANACS in coins.
 As with cards, PCCG is in a leading market position along with NGC.
 Thus, I would say that they have a fairly wide moat in both coins and card grading.

-If a major competitor wanted to take significant market share from PCCG and PSA it would be challenging.
-However given some of the concerns from collectors in regards to grading companies, I do think there is a level of risk in the fact that any internal wrongdoing could obviously lead to some severe mistrust of third party graders, leading to an opening for more competitive opportunities.
+It would be challenging if a major competitor wanted to take significant market share from PCCG and PSA.
+However, given some of the concerns from collectors in regard to grading companies, I do think there is a level of risk in the fact that any internal wrongdoing could obviously lead to some severe mistrust of third-party graders, leading to an opening for more competitive opportunities.

 How Do They Grow From Here?

-I’m not sure how they calculate this, but if it includes all of the available population of all vintage cards (which I suspect it may) then the numbers would be really far off the mark.
-The reason being is that it might possibly include some common cards that sell for say $5-$10.
-No one is going to get those graded when the average cost to grade a card is up over $17.
+I’m not sure how they calculate this, but if it includes all the available population of all vintage cards (which I suspect it may), then the numbers would be far off the mark.

-The good thing is that collectors are spending money to get new cards graded, often in search of that perfect 10 Gem Mint card pulled directly from a pack.
-I would say that as long as collectors remain interested in card collecting as a whole, the grading for new cards should remain robust.
+The good thing is that collectors are spending money to get new cards graded, often searching for that perfect 10 Gem Mint card pulled directly from a pack.
+As long as collectors remain interested in card collecting as a whole, the grading for new cards should remain robust.